Meet Kate Hackworthy

 Best advice you’ve ever been given?

-I once read “What’s meant for you won’t pass you by” and I’ve taken great comfort in those few words over the years.
+I once read that “what’s meant for you won’t pass you by” and I’ve taken great comfort in those few words over the years.